utdata/rwd-mastery-assignments/census-median-income/rubric-wb.md

 ## Excel formulas in Workbench

-For our next answer, there isn't a pre-configured calculation in Workbench, so we will use an Excel formula.
+For our next answer, there isn't a pre-configured calculation in Workbench, so we will use the [Formulas](http://help.workbenchdata.com/en/articles/1963882-formulas) function in Workbench, allowing us to use Excel/Sheets formulas to create our new calculations.

+You write the formula as if you were doing it on the first row, but Workbench will apply it to all the rows when you use the **Apply to all rows** option.
+As we do these formulas, your column numbers may differ from mine, so pay close attention to the **values** that are referenced as opposed to the column numbers.

 ### How many counties went up or down in income?